 “I’m feeling really dizzy all the time and my Doctor has done all sorts of tests, but nothing is coming up.
 Everything’s normal!”

 When I receive these responses, I explain that their Doctor may not be looking through the lens of menopause and the loss of oestrogen from our ear canal.

-When I was feeling quite dizzy myself, especially when turning my head quickly to the side (which you often need to do when you are driving which is a bit concerning or when you are turning quickly in a step-class), I looked into the effects of low oestrogen on dizziness or vertigo.
 There isn’t a lot of research that has been conducted on mid-life women in menopause, however, we already know that falls and balance problems are the greatest risk for elderly women over the age of 70 years.
 Our hospitals and rest-homes are full of women who have already had falls, or are at a higher risk of experiencing falls because they feel dizzy.

 That’s why I love this study out of Nebraska.